JackPotat0/jackpotat0.github.io/docs/game.md

 | ------------- | ------------- | --------- | ------------ | --------------- |
 | S+ | S | C | A+ | Yukari/Aigis/FeMC(Kotone/Hamuko/Minako) |

+Best tracks: Memories of You, Memories of the City, Sun

 #### Kingdom Hearts 1 (PS2)
 A simple Hero's Journey, but a great one.
 Unlike the later KH games, the main plot is tied nicely with the Disney worlds, making Sora's journey necessary and important to his character.
 One of the best execution for "Friendship is Power" trope.
 It can be cheesy but it is good because it is not baseless.
 Combat is simple and effective but the camera... did not age too well.

 | Story/Plot    | Characters    | Gameplay  | Music        | Best Girls/Boys |
 | ------------- | ------------- | --------- | ------------ | --------------- |
 | S | A | A | S | Sora |

+Best tracks: Dearly Beloved, Night of Fate, Traverse Town

 #### The Legend of Zelda: Twilight Princess (GC)
 Actually a better Zelda game than WW in terms of complexity and combat.
 Midna is a great character and added a lot to the simple plot.
 Wolf Link is cool and TP Link is my favourite Link in the series.